espocrm/documentation/docs/development/orm.md

 `MONTH:(closeDate)` and `SUM:(amountConverted)` in the example above are complex expressions.
 [See more](../user-guide/complex-expressions.md) about them.

-As of v7.0 it's possible to build expressions in OOP way.
+It's possible to build expressions with the *Expression* class (as of v7.0).

 ```php
 use Espo\ORM\Query\Part\Expression as Expr;